-EDU 844 - Guided Studies: Candidacy Preparation (1-2)
+EDU 844 - Guided Studies: Candidacy Preparation (2)

-This course is offered to doctoral students to prepare their qualifying papers or their comprehensive examinations for review.
-The purpose of these exams is to evaluate the student's success in attaining expertise in a related set of scholarly areas sufficient for using critical theory and conducting original, advanced research in a specialization area.
-If the course is taken to prepare for qualifying examinations, then the student will register for 1 credit.
-As part of their examination, the student will be given the question(s) to answer.
-As part of the course, the instructor will select a committee of reviewers and provide guidance on the qualifying exam process.
-If the course is taken to prepare for the comprehensive examination, then the student will register for 2 credits with their advisor.
+This course is offered to doctoral students to prepare their comprehensive examinations for review.
+The purpose of this exam is to evaluate the student's success in attaining expertise in a related set of scholarly areas sufficient for using critical theory and conducting original, advanced research in a specialization area.
+The student will register for the course with their advisor.
 For this course, students will develop their portfolios, including dissertation concept papers, with guidance from their advisor.